pdewacht/adlipt/adlipt/README.md

 half a kilobyte of RAM.
 It can be loaded into high memory using the DOS `LH` command.

-Once loaded it cannot be unloaded, but it can be temporarily disabled with the command:
+The TSR can be unloaded with the command:

-    ADLIPT DISABLE

-Re-enable with:

-    ADLIPT ENABLE
+    ADLIPT UNLOAD

 ### JEMM